Cadence Bank (CADE)

 With roots dating back to 1885 and a strategic focus on middle-market commercial lending, Cadence Bancorporation (NYSE:CADE) is a bank holding company that provides commercial banking, retail banking, and wealth management services to middle-market businesses and individuals.

-• Incremental sales over the last five years were less profitable as its 5.5% annual earnings per share growth lagged its revenue gains
+• Performance over the past five years shows its incremental sales were less profitable, as its 5.5% annual earnings per share growth trailed its revenue gains

-• A silver lining is that its impressive 17.4% annual net interest income growth over the last five years indicates it’s winning market share this cycle
+• The good news is that its market share has increased this cycle as its 17.4% annual net interest income growth over the last five years was exceptional

-Cadence Bank doesn’t check our boxes.
+Cadence Bank’s quality isn’t up to par.
 Our attention is focused on better businesses.

 StockStory Analyst Team